schrockwell/pcw/README.md

 Responds to a RTT measurement.

-The client MAY compare the timestamp of the Pong packet to its current clock to determine the round-trip time (RTT) between the client and the server.
+The client SHOULD compare the timestamp of the Pong packet to its current clock to determine the round-trip time (RTT) between the client and the server.

-The client MAY use the RTT measurement to determine network jitter, and adjust the jitter buffer accordingly by sending the Set Jitter Buffer packet.

 ## Missed (0x07)